cosmo0920/PowerShell-for-Mroonga-building/README.md

 So, it need change Excecution Policy to `RemoteSigned`.

-Or, execute `batfile\change-policy-vc2017.bat` with system administrator privileges.
+Or, execute `batfile\change-policy-vc2015.bat` or `batfile\change-policy-vc2017.bat` with system administrator privileges.

 ## Project structure